0110Doe/Lighting-Edit/README.md

 # Lighting-Edit
-Works in probably eveyr game
+Works in probably every game in roblox